bakp22/bakp22/README.md

  👨🏻‍💻 My name is Beren Akpinar and I am studying Computer Science and Neuroscience at Boston University.

- 💡 I am interested in pursuing research in neuroprosthetics and wearable robotics.
-I hope to utilize my specializaiton in R&D roles in the industry positions to help people suffering from muscular dystrophy and neurodegenerative diseases.
+ 💡 I’m passionate about research in neuroprosthetics and wearable robotics.
+I hope to apply my specialization in R&D roles within industry to help individuals affected by muscular dystrophy and neurodegenerative diseases.

  👾 During my free time, I like to explore concepts in Robotics.